Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 This is a bit of a basic example and not necessarily representative of the real world but the idea here is to understand the logic of building a test.
 You could however potentially adapt this to test for certain important routes, or a specific desired state.

 As this is just a beginners exercise we don't want to get too indepth just yet.

+Now all thatsThere are two ways to run a typical pyATS script:

+through pyats run job, which generates log and archives as standalone, and prints results to screen

 ## Exercise 5 - Using the Xpresso GUI